pdcarlson/stewardship-hub/README.md

 ### 1. User Authentication & Roles
 -   **Account Management**: Users can sign up for an account and log in.
 -   **Role-Based Access Control**: The application supports two distinct user roles:
-    -   `admin`: The steward, who has full access to budget management, purchase logging, and member suggestions.
+    -   `admin`: The steward, who has full access to budget management, purchase logging, and can view all member suggestions.
     -   `member`: A regular fraternity brother who can submit and manage their own suggestions.

 ### 2. Admin Dashboard
 -   **Dynamic Budget Tracking**: Provides a real-time overview of the semester's finances, including total budget, amount spent, amount remaining, and a visual progress bar.
 -   **Intelligent Spending Projection**: Projects total semester spending by analyzing the historical average weekly cost of recurring items.
--   **Usage Reporting & Projection Control**: Displays a report of the average purchase frequency and cost for each recurring item.
+-   **Usage Reporting & Projection Control**: Displays a report of the average weekly purchase count and cost for each recurring item.
 The admin can manually deactivate or reactivate items to include or exclude them from budget projections.
 -   **Purchase Management (CRUD)**: The admin can create, read, update, and delete itemized purchases.
 A bulk import feature allows for pasting receipt text for quick logging.
 -   **Shopping List**: Automatically populated when members report an item out of stock or when an admin approves a member suggestion.